danielcdmconsultores/hello-openai/README.md

 📋 Requirements:

-OPENAI_APIKEY Environment variable.
-Example on Windows Powershell, to set a enviroment variable: $env:OPENAI_APIKEY = 'YOUR_API_KEY' give one APIKEY from https://platform.openai.com/account/api-keys
+A valid APIKEY from https://platform.openai.com/account/api-keys and set OPENAI_APIKEY Environment variable.
+Example on Windows Powershell, to set a enviroment variable: $env:OPENAI_APIKEY = 'YOUR_API_KEY'

 🔧 Usage